MicrosoftDocs/Viva/Viva/learning/interests.md

 1. Select **Download** to download the exported interests.

 > [!NOTE]
-> If you open the exported file, and see all data in one column refer to this topic on [managing exported interest inventory files](interests-troubleshooting.md)
+> If you open the exported file and see all data in one column, see [Managing exported interest inventory files](interests-troubleshooting.md).

 ## Language support for Manage Interests